kingpin472/day_6_tests/README.md

 # day_6_tests
-#This is my day six test
+# This is my day six test
+# learning coding